 The Compiler, by reading the delegate keyword, defines a class called GetTotalDelegate.
 Well, that is behind the scenes of how the delegates work.
 But, one can use the ILDASM tool and by-part the class to have in-depth details.

 GetTotalDelegate is the wrapper class created by the compiler which our delegate function address.
 Calculate_Total function just makes a call to the function pointed by the GetTotalDelegate wrapper class and returns the Integer.
 We are making two calls to the Calculate_Total function.
-First time, we send Salary_Total function of our Utility Class and the second time; we send the Bonus_Total.
+The first time, we send Salary_Total function of our Utility Class, and the second time, we send the Bonus_Total.
 The compiler-generated wrapper class takes care of calling the delegate functions.
-Finally, the output of these calls are gets printed in the console output window.
+Finally, the output of these calls gets printed in the console output window.

 Complete Example and its output